 In-season rainfall after herbicide application is the most important factor needed for the normal breakdown of herbicides in the soil.
 Less than normal rainfall can result in residual herbicides remaining in the soil at higher levels than expected, increasing the risk of herbicide injury to the more sensitive of the crops registered for planting in following year(s).

 The impact of the carryover of some herbicides on the following crop is affected by soil pH.
 The levels outside of the neutral soil pH range (6.5 to 7.5) may increase the risk of carryover of some herbicides.
-Other soil properties such as high clay or organic matter content may protect crops from the risk of damage due to herbicide carryover.
+Other soil properties such as high clay or organic matter content may protect crops from the damage due to herbicide carryover.
 Clay and organic matter bind to some of the herbicide molecules making them less available to be absorbed by the crop.
 As a result, sandy soils with low organic matter are at greater risk of injury from herbicide residues.

 The appearance of injury symptoms from herbicide residues in the soil are often preceded by a soaking rainfall, which releases the herbicide from soil particles and moves it into the rooting zone where it is taken up by the crop roots.
 Check the chart in the front of the Weed Control chapter of the Guide to Crop Protection for a list of residual herbicides.